kevinvuong-mim/game-api/README.md

 Backend API for hyper-casual / casual mobile games. **Leaderboard-as-a-Service** for guest-only players — no user accounts, no registration.

 Players are identified by anonymous guest tokens.
-The server handles score storage, HMAC replay protection, and high-performance leaderboards across multiple games.
+The server handles score storage, HMAC verification, result-ID deduplication, and PostgreSQL leaderboards across multiple games.

 **Node.js:** `>= 20`